paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md

   (A) funds made available under this subchapter will only be used to provide supported employment services authorized under this chapter to individuals who are eligible under this subchapter to receive the services;

-  (B) the comprehensive assessments of individuals with significant disabilities, including youth with the most significant disabilities, conducted under [section 722(b)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section722/b/1&num=0&edition=prelim) and funded under subchapter I of this chapter will include consideration of supported employment as an appropriate employment outcome;
+  (B) the comprehensive assessments of individuals with significant disabilities, including youth with the most significant disabilities, conducted under [section 722(b)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section722/b/1&num=0&edition=prelim) and funded under subchapter I will include consideration of supported employment as an appropriate employment outcome;

-  (C) an individualized plan for employment, as required by [section 722 of this title](./chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md#section-722), will be developed and updated using funds under subchapter I of this chapter in order to—
+  (C) an individualized plan for employment, as required by [section 722 of this title](./chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md#section-722), will be developed and updated using funds under subchapter I in order to—

     (i) specify the supported employment services to be provided, including, as appropriate, for youth with the most significant disabilities, transition services and pre-employment transition services;